PSDS Frequently Asked Questions

 Why is my remote desktop access not working?

-If you have previously accessed remote desktop and are now getting a message saying that your password has expired, you will need to contact us through email@example.com to reactivate your account.
+If you have previously accessed remote desktop and are now getting a message saying that your account / password has expired, you will need to contact us through email@example.com to reactivate your account.
 Remote desktop accounts are activated for a period of 6-months at a time.
 This is to ensure that all remote desktop users are still legitimate UK academics and have the correct permission to access the data sources.

 Accessing the Site